Claims We Pursue

 Investors are afforded protection under both federal and state securities laws.
 At the federal level, the Securities Exchange Act of 1934 (15 U.S.C. § 78a et seq.) and Rule 10b-5 protect investors against deceptive and manipulative acts in the purchase or sale of securities.
 Rule 10b-5 makes it unlawful to employ a device or scheme to defraud, to make any untrue statement of material fact or omit to state a material fact not misleading, or to engage in any practice that would constitute a fraud.
 Similarly, most states have enacted comprehensive statutes to protect investors, known as “blue sky” laws.

 Fraud is a complex area of the law.
-The Wolper Law Firm has extensive experience evaluating and litigating claims involving fraud or misrepresentation.
-Please contact the Wolper Law Firm for a free consultation if you believe you may have been a victim of fraud.
+The Wolper Law Firm, P.A. has extensive experience evaluating and litigating claims involving fraud or misrepresentation.
+Please contact the Wolper Law Firm, P.A. for a free consultation if you believe you may have been a victim of fraud.

 Breach of Fiduciary Duty: A fiduciary duty is the highest standard of care.
 The person who has a fiduciary duty is called the fiduciary, and the person to whom he owes the duty, is typically referred to as the principal or the beneficiary.